How to Form Your Own California Corporation

 Don’t let business assets get stuck in probate.
 The court process necessary to probate a will can take more than a year.
 In the meantime, it may be difficult for the inheritors to operate or sell the business or its assets.
 Often, the best way to avoid having a probate court involved in business operations is for the owner to transfer the assets of the business into a living trust during his or her lifetime; this permits business assets to be transferred to inheritors promptly on the death of the business owner, free of probate.
 For detailed information on estate planning, including whether or not it makes sense to create a living trust, see Plan Your Estate, by Denis Clifford (Nolo).

 Sole proprietorships in action.
 Many one-owner or spouse-owned businesses start small with very little advance planning or procedural red tape.
 Celia Wong is a good example—Celia is a graphic artist with a full-time salaried job for a local book publishing company.
-In her spare time she takes on extra work using her home computer to produce audio cassette and CD jacket cover art for musicians.
-These jobs are usually commissioned on a handshake or phone call.
+In her spare time she takes on extra work using her home computer to produce artwork for childrens’ books.
+These jobs are usually commissioned on a handshake or phone call with the writer.
 Without thinking much about it, Celia has started her own sole proprietorship business.
 Celia should include a Schedule C in her yearly federal 1040 individual tax return, showing the net profits (profits minus expenses) or losses of her sole proprietorship.
 Celia is responsible for paying income taxes on profits, plus self-employment (Social Security) taxes based on her sole proprietorship income (IRS Form SE is used to compute self-employment taxes; Celia attaches it to her 1040 income tax return).

 If Celia has any business debts (she usually owes money on a charge account at a local art supply house), or a disgruntled client successfully sues her in small claims court for failing to deliver prepaid art work, Celia is personally liable to pay this money.
 In other words, she can’t simply fold up Wong Designs and walk away from her debts claiming that they are the legal responsibility of her business only.